Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-The foundation of discipleship is sound, scriptural doctrine, but the value of sound doctrine is often misunderstood by the modern church.
-While it can be dry and dull, when it flows from the story of Scripture, it can be full of life and love.
+The foundation of discipleship is sound, scriptural doctrine, but the value of such doctrine is often misunderstood by the modern church.
+Doctrine can be dry and dull, but when it flows from the story of Scripture, it can be full of life and love.
 This kind of doctrine, steeped in Scripture, is critical for disciple-making.
 And it's often overlooked by modern pastors.

 With arresting prose and striking metaphors, Vanhoozer addresses the most pressing problems in the modern church with one answer: teach sound, scriptural doctrine to make disciples.